Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Introduction

 Ledrappier and Young in \cite{LY85} characterized the measures which satisfy Pesin's Entropy Formula for $C^2$ diffeomorphisms.
 Liu, Qian and Zhu \cite{Li98,QZ2002} generalized Pesin's Entropy Formula for $C^2$ endomorphisms.

 There are extensive results concerning Pesin’s entropy formula, but the vast majority of these results were obtained under the assumption that the dynamics is at least $C^{1+\alpha}$ regular.
-In fact, there is still a gap between the dynamics $C^{1+\alpha}$ and the $C^1$, despite recent progress in this direction \cite{tahzibi2002c1,BesVar2010,CatsEnrich2012,catsigeras2015pesin,catsigeras2016weak,Sun20121421,qiu2011existence,CAO20163964}.
+In fact, there is still a gap between $C^{1+\alpha}$ and $C^1$ dynamics, despite recent progress in this direction \cite{tahzibi2002c1,BesVar2010,CatsEnrich2012,catsigeras2015pesin,catsigeras2016weak,Sun20121421,qiu2011existence,CAO20163964}.

 We formulate a $C^1$ generalization of Pesin's Entropy Formula, for non-uniformly expanding local diffeomorphisms $f$, obtaining a sufficient condition to ensure that an $f$-invariant probability measure satisfies Pesin's Entropy Formula.